2013 POC-PSC Batang Pinoy Prelims Summary and Full Results

 2013 Batang Pinoy Leyte

 The 2nd Round of the PSC Grass Roots development meet the Batang Pinoy took place at Maasin City, Leyte September 24 to 28.
-As this meet was conducted on a dirt track oval which may not have been regulation size all track event results are considered invalid.
+The meet was conducted on a dirt track oval which may not have been regulation size all track event results are considered invalid.

 There was no stand-out performance.
 But palaro stars such as Joneza Mie Sustituedo and rising local Feiza Lenton were in action in the girl’s distance events.